 Welcome to the world of esports: According to Discover Esports (2017), esports is a form of competition with the medium being video games.
 Players use computers or specific video game consoles to play video games against each other.
 In addition to playing themselves, children may just watch others play the video games.
 The recent SPARC (2016) report on the "State of Play" in the United States highlights a disturbing trend.
-One in four children between the ages of 5 and 16 rate playing computer games with their friends as a form of exercise.
-Over half of males and about 20% of females, aged 12-19, say they are fans of esports.
+One in four children between the ages of 5 and 16 rate playing computer games with their friends

-55. Lifespan Development: A Psychological Perspective 2nd Edition by Martha Lally and Suzanne Valentine-French is licensed under CC BY-NC-SA 3.0
+Martha Lally and Suzanne Valentine-French is licensed under CC BY-NC-SA 3.0